Makiah/VFMP/README.md

 *Please note that this is incomplete, but explains the general idea behind using vector fields to profile a curve.*

-From what I can gather through experimental results, path generation via vector fields are simple:
+From what I can gather through experimental results, path generation via vector fields is simple:
 ```
 y = ax^3 + bx^2 + cx + d
 F_x(x, y) = (-dy/dx + 1)(-y + ax^3 + bx^2 + cx + d) + x solved for y